justinmk/notes/delicious.md

 tags: politics economics
   time="2011-11-07T02:37:34Z"

-Ilya Khrzhanovsky's Dau: &quot;The Movie Set That Ate Itself&quot;
+Ilya Khrzhanovsky's Dau: "The Movie Set That Ate Itself"
 ================================================================================
   The fine system has also fostered a robust culture of snitching. &quot;In a totalitarian regime, mechanisms of suppression trigger mechanisms of betrayal,&quot; the director explains. ...
 The only acting professional in the cast is Radmila Shchegoleva ... before shooting began, she spent a full year working at a chocolate factory and a hospital, a regimen devised by Khrzhanovsky to beat the actress out of her. ...
 For the lead role, he had one stipulation: It had to be played by an actual genius, regardless of the discipline. ... &quot;All geniuses are foreigners,&quot; Khrzhanovsky tells me cryptically. ...
 Sveta, the film's comely &quot;executive producer,&quot; came here two years ago to interview Khrzhanovsky for a book on young Russian directors and stayed, divorcing her husband soon after. href="http://www.gq.com/entertainment/movies-and-tv/201111/movie-set-that-ate-itself-dau-ilya-khrzhanovsky"